 FileZilla is one of the most user-friendly and accessible software.
 It works on both Windows and Mac.
-It’s been our first choice to use when it comes to manual backup of websites.
+It’s been our first choice to use when it comes to manually backing websites.

 Step 1.
 How to Download FileZilla FTP client

-Open your favorite web browser and download the FileZilla client from https://filezilla-project.org and install it on your PC or Mac.
+Open your favorite web browser, download the FileZilla client from https://filezilla-project.org, and install it on your PC or Mac.